nnaumenko/metaf/docs/sphinx/api_pressuregroup.rst

 		.. cpp:enumerator:: OBSERVED_QFE

 			Indicates that group contains an observed actual atmospheric pressure (e.g. remark ``QFE761/1015`` or ``QFE741``).
 This group is used by some countries which were part of Soviet Union.

+		.. cpp:enumerator:: OBSERVED_SLP

+			Indicates that groups contains an observed atmospheric pressure normalised to sea level (used in METAR, remarks, for example ``SLP960``).

+			.. note:: This is a value that might be more accurate than altimeter setting for meteorological purposes and attempts to correct for non-standard temperatures.

 		.. cpp:enumerator:: SLPNO